Rudyard Kipling's Jungle Book: Plot

 Mowgli is followed by the greedy Buldeo and two friends, a pandit and a barber, to the lost city.
 They find the treasure and leave for the village with as much as they can carry.
 When they stop for the night, the priest tries to steal the treasure and murders the barber when the barber wakes up.
 The priest tells Buldeo that the barber had attacked him and that he had killed in self-defense, but Buldeo knows better.
 The next day, the priest attacks Buldeo while his back is turned, but Buldeo knocks him into the swamp where he is killed by a mugger crocodile.
 Mowgli tells Bagheera to chase Buldeo from the jungle, and Buldeo flees for his life, jettisoning the treasure.

-His pride wounded, Buldeo tries to murder Mowgli and destroy the jungle by starting a forest fire.
+His pride wounded, a half-crazed Buldeo tries to murder Mowgli and destroy the jungle by starting a forest fire.
 The wind turns and the fire threatens the village.
 The villagers flee, but Mowgli's mother and her defender are trapped.
 Mowgli brings the local elephants including their leader Hathi who help free the captives and rescue the jungle animals from the fire.
 He is invited to follow them to a new life downriver, but chooses to stay and protect the jungle.

 The scene returns to the present day, with the elderly Buldeo admitting that the jungle defeated his youthful dreams and destroyed his reputation.
 When asked how he escaped from the fire and what became of Mowgli and his daughter, Buldeo says that is another story.